LGCM-OpenSource/GARSA/README.md

 | 10002 | 10002 | 0.009 | -0.1 | 0.008 |

 #### Example using both covar and qcovar files
+>**Note**
-**Important to reamember is that the user can select either '-gcta' or '-BoltLmm'** **Also the gcta mode for GWAS accepts the corrected kinship matix using the flag *-kinship* and providing the path for the generated .grm.* files.
+>**Important to reamember is that the user can select either '-gcta' or '-BoltLmm'**
+>**Also the gcta mode for GWAS accepts the corrected kinship matix using the flag *-kinship* and providing the path for the generated .grm.* files.
 The user should provide only the prefix of the files, without the extension .grm.*.**

 `python3 GARSA.py GWAS -vcf path/to/data.vcf.gz -pheno phenotype_file.tab -qcovar data_PCA_total.txt -covar covar_file.tab -gcta -kinship R_kinship_for_GRM`